andreasWallner/recipe-markdown/README.md

 - metadata
 - ingredients
 - steps
+- wait phases

 The metadata block is located at the beginning of the recipe block, ingredients and steps are mixed because if the intended output format.
 Ingredients for a specific block come first, then the steps to perform with the mentioned ingredients.
+Wait phases are steps in the recipe that primarily contain of waiting.

 Currently metadata may contain
 - title / name